Qianhao96/CITS-3403/Readme2.md

      -There are two Admin views
-         -Both Admin view are allowed admin to add and delete values -One is achived using Flask-admin,and can be accessed by typing the url "http://localhost:5000/admin" -Second one is written by us, simply using Dattable plugin, and rending out all the database tables, and adding extra  functionalities for adding and deleting values
+         -Both Admin view are allowed admin to add and delete values -One is achived using Flask-admin,and can be accessed by typing the url "http://localhost:5000/admin" -Second one is written by us, simply using Dattable plugin, and rending out all the database tables, and adding extra
+# Functionalities
+          for adding and deleting values
      -There are two user views
          -One is for anonymous users, they can view what poll exist in our database and current poll ranking